 - You must be a World of Hyatt member for at least 60 days to participate

-- Purchase up to a maximum of 55,000 Hyatt points (pre-bonus) per year
+- Purchase up to a maximum of 55,000 Hyatt points per year (before any discounts or bonuses)

 - The terms and conditions state that purchased points will post within 48 hours of the transaction.
 However, according to the AwardWallet Balance Watch Feature, Hyatt points typically post immediately.